getoutreach/stencil-golang/docs/arguments.md

 **Default**: `[]`
 **Options**: `['node', 'ruby']`

 A list of gRPC clients to generate for this application.
+Requires `grpc` to be in the `serviceActivities` list.

 **Note**: A golang client is _always_ created.